I Know Your True Name

 - The Zombie Priest, Big Bad of The Goon, can be controlled by anyone who knows his true name.
 One issue heavily implies that he's Rumpelstiltskin.

-- A Marvel example: The Elder god turned Demon Cthon, prior to leaving the physical plane, penned the Darkhold, the first book of magic ever written.
+- The Elder god turned Demon Cthon, prior to leaving the physical plane, penned the Darkhold, the first book of magic ever written.
 He did it because "to name something is to hold power over it".
 As a result, Cthon effectively rules over all the magic of the Marvel Universe.

 - Reversed in the case of The Unnameable, a demonic entity from Marvel Comics' The Defenders series.
 Anybody who found out its true name fell under its control!